-- If your vertical blinds are machine washable, they can be put through the machine but only if the temperature is no higher than 30 degrees celsius (some say 40C).
+- If your vertical blinds are machine washable.
+They can be put through the machine but only if the temperature is no higher than 30 degrees celsius (some say 40C).

-- This isn’t always necessary though, because it’s possible to clean vertical blinds at home if you know how to do it and you’re aware of the pitfalls.
+- This isn’t always necessary though, because it’s possible to clean vertical blinds at home.
+If you know how to do it and you’re aware of the pitfalls.

 Guide to Using the Washing Machine to Clean Blinds

-While it’s perfectly good advice to check the manufacturer's instructions on the label, here are some extra tips on making sure you don’t ruin your vertical blinds in the washing machine.
+While it’s perfectly good advice to check the manufacturer's instructions on the label.
+Here are some extra tips on making sure you don’t ruin your vertical blinds in the washing machine.
 Some vertical blind manufacturers state on their labels that the slats can be safely washed at 40 degrees.
 However, some householders find that after doing that, their vertical blinds aren’t quite the same afterwards.
 The problem is that they haven’t rolled the slats up and placed them in a pillowcase with towels on a delicate cycle in warm water.

 Why Use Warm Rather Than Hot Water?

-The reason you don’t want to use hot water when cleaning them at home is that the vertical blind slats might be glued, and not stitched at the bottom folds.
+The reason you don’t want to use hot water when cleaning them at home is that the vertical blind slats might be glued.
+Additionally, not stitched at the bottom folds.
 The hot water could melt the glue and unravel the fold, which would expose the weights that keep the vertical blind hanging properly.
 You can clean your vertical blinds in the bathtub, or a bucket, and this way you can gauge the temperature of the water with your hands.
 A good quality laundry liquid is also advised.

 How to Dry Vertical Blinds Cleaned at Home